-During the workshops, Rad will not only discuss the best way to capture images using the iPhone, but will also show how to take our iPhone images to the next level and effectively (and creatively!) use the new iPhone apps to process the images.
+During the workshops, Rad will not only discuss the best way to capture images using the iPhone, but will also show how to take our iPhone images to the next step and effectively (and creatively!) utilize the new iPhone apps to process the images.
 This workshop has been updated to reflect new applications and processes introduced in recent months, including the incredible 645 Pro, Google+ Snapseed, and many more.
-You will even learn how to create layered images with textures!
+You will even learn to create layered images with textures!

 Note: Be sure and check out Rad’s website for more images at: http://totallyradimages.blogspot.com

 We'll explore iPhone images to show what is possible with the iPhone and available apps.
 You'll see (and soon be creating!) images that will make you question in disbelief, "Are you SURE that was done with an iPhone?!"

 We'll examine camera applications that allow you to take a variety of different types of images and improve the quality of your photographs.
 For example, you'll learn to take High Dynamic Range (HDR) images which capture the range of light and dark that we see with our eyes, leading to greatly improved images from an exposure standpoint.

 Use applications to enhance your images to achieve your unique vision.
 We'll explore applications that will allow you to "grunge" and age your images, apply painterly effects, and add vignettes and borders.